3991/SkillGame/README.md

 # SkillGame
 SFML 2.1
 Game
-Get the ball and avoid the square.
+Get the ball and avoid the square (life = colors).
-(life = colors)